shsachdev/ls170/notes.md

 We can think of a protocol as a system of rules.
 In terms of computer networks, we can be a bit more specific:

-A set of rules governing the exchange or transmission of data.
+"A set of rules governing the exchange or transmission of data."

 There are numerous different protocols that are used to communicate over the internet.
 A short list of some of the most widely used protocols might include